XikoCat/Padoru/README.md

 # Padoru
-A small Processing project based on the Padoru and DVD memes Compile and run using Processing 3.5.3
+A small Processing project based on the Padoru and DVD memes.

+Compile and run using Processing 3.5.3

 This Processing sketch was a 1 afternoon project and "challenge" to myself.
 I had nothing to do so I decided to make this.